RemiPelloux/Sniper/docs/custom_tools.md

 ## Overview

 Sniper supports adding custom security tools to extend its capabilities.
-Each tool is defined in a YAML configuration file, which specifies details such as how to install the tool, check if it's available, and other metadata.
+Each tool is defined in its own YAML configuration file, which specifies details such as how to install the tool, check if it's available, and other metadata.

 ## Tool Configuration Structure